Decision-support models for empiric antibiotic selection in Gram-negative bloodstream infections.

 SUMMARY: Readily available epidemiologic risk factors can be used to predict susceptibility of Gram-negative organisms among patients with bacteraemia, using automated decision-making models.

 MacFadden, D R; Coburn, B; Shah, N; Robicsek, A; Savage, R; Elligsen, M; and Daneman, N, "Decision-support models for empiric antibiotic selection in Gram-negative bloodstream infections."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 487.